Causal and stable first-order chiral hydrodynamics: Introduction

-Moreover, in recent years, there has been a growing interest in the study of novel transport phenomena related to quantum anomalies.
+Moreover, there has been a growing interest in studying novel transport phenomena related to quantum anomalies in recent years.
 Two such phenomena are the chiral magnetic effect \cite{Kharzeev:2007jp, Fukushima:2008xe}, which is explicitly related to the axial anomaly, and the chiral vortical effect \cite{vilenkin1979macroscopic, vilenkin1980quantum, Erdmenger:2008rm, Banerjee:2008th, Son:2009tf, Landsteiner:2011cp, Landsteiner:2011iq,Amado:2011zx}, whose microscopic origin can be understood through various approaches \cite{Glorioso:2017lcn, Flachi:2017vlp, Avkhadiev:2017fxj, Stone:2018zel, Buzzegoli:2018wpy, Prokhorov:2020okl, Huang:2020kik}.
 While chiral (or anomalous) hydrodynamics \cite{Erdmenger:2008rm, Banerjee:2008th, Son:2009tf,Sadofyev:2010pr,Neiman:2010zi,Landsteiner:2012kd}, the hydrodynamic theory which incorporates the effect of quantum anomalies, has provided crucial understanding of how these anomalies manifest at the macroscopic level in fluids, there remain fundamental issues that must be considered when investigating the initial-value problem in such theories \cite{Speranza:2021bxf}.
 In particular, it was shown that ideal chiral hydrodynamics is causal in the Landau frame, but it is ill-posed in the most general frame as derived from kinetic theory \cite{Chen:2015gta,Son:2012wh,Stephanov:2012ki,Chen:2012ca,Son:2012zy,Manuel:2013zaa,Hidaka:2016yjf,Huang:2018wdl,Yang:2018lew}, effective actions \cite{Jensen:2012jy,Jensen:2012jh,Banerjee:2012iz,Ammon:2020rvg}, and quantum statistical mechanics \cite{Buzzegoli:2018wpy}.
 This demonstrates that the choice of hydrodynamic frame is important for chiral hydrodynamics even in the absence of dissipation \cite{Speranza:2021bxf}.

 To date, it is not yet known whether chiral hydrodynamics can be causal and stable.
 In fact, previous works at first order \cite{Son:2009tf} have problems with causality \cite{Speranza:2021bxf}, while causality and stability analyses are still lacking for second-order approaches \cite{Gorbar:2017toh}.
 In this paper, we fill in this gap by presenting a first-order theory of viscous chiral hydrodynamics \`a la BDNK along with the necessary and sufficient conditions for this theory to be causal and stable.
 We analyze two chiral theories: one in which the current is associated with an anomalous axial $U(1)_A$ symmetry, and a combined case with both vector and axial-vector currents, i.e., $U(1)_V\times U(1)_A$.
 As the classical $U(1)_A$ symmetry is exact only in the high-temperature or massless-fermion limits, such theories are often employed to study fluids obeying exact conformal symmetry; our results pertain also to the case where conformal symmetry is lifted.